sbangariGIT/cs326-final-adblockers/docs/milestone2.md

 <br>4.
 Set up local storage and modify the JSON file dynamically based on user or group info.
 <br>5.
 Sends a notification and adds user to group based on user info dynamically.
 <br>6.
 Filters/modifies JSON file based on flow of data.
 <br>7.
-Deletes/adds users to groups or notifications to users when a user joins a group (by using localStorage).
+Deletes/adds users to groups.json file or notifications to users.json when a user joins a group (by using localStorage).